Config#

 )

 For tp_size > 1, the runner derives one process per TP rank.
 Each process runs the stage scheduler and model worker with a different tp_rank and GPU.
 NCCL collectives inside model forward keep TP ranks in lockstep.
-StageConfig.process is optional for TP stages; if set, it acts as the prefix for the derived per-rank process names ({process}_tp{rank}); if unset, the stage name is used as the prefix.
+StageConfig.process is optional for TP stages; if set, it names the logical TP process and acts as the prefix for the derived per-rank process names ({process}_tp{rank}); if unset, the stage name is used for both.
 TP ranks always own their OS process exclusively — a TP stage’s process group cannot host any other stage, regardless of whether process is set or unset.

 Only rank 0 owns external stage IO: